Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: Results

 \section{Results}

-In this section, we will discuss the degree of quantum synchronization between two magnon modes by numerically solving the Eqs.~(\ref{alpha_ieqn}), (\ref{beta eqn}) and (\ref{c1}).
-We consider a strong driving regime, when the Rabi frequencies $\Omega_i$ and $\Omega_c$ of the driving fields are much larger than the decay rates $\gamma_i$ of the $i$th magnon mode and $\gamma_c$ of the the cavity mode, respectively.
-This regime would otherwise render an independent dynamics of the magnon mode in absence of the cavity mode, exhibiting an underdamped oscillation that could sustain upto a time scale $t\sim 1/\gamma_i$.
-In the present case, the cavity mode creates an indirect coupling between the magnon modes, leading to a classical synchronization between them that sustains up to a time-scale much larger than $1/\gamma_i$.
+In this section, we will discuss by numerically solving the Eqs.~(\ref{alpha_ieqn}), (\ref{beta eqn}), and (\ref{corr}), how the quantum synchronization between two magnon modes is developed.
+We consider a strong driving regime, when the Rabi frequencies $\Omega_i$ and $\Omega_c$ of the driving fields are much larger than the decay rates $\gamma_i$ of the $i$th magnon mode and $\gamma_c$ of the cavity mode, respectively.
+This regime would otherwise render an independent dynamics of the magnon mode in the absence of the cavity mode, exhibiting an underdamped oscillation that could sustain up to a time scale $t\sim 1/\gamma_i$.
+In the present case, the cavity mode induces an indirect coupling between the magnon modes, leading to classical synchronization between them that persists on a timescale much longer than $1/\gamma_i$.
 We show these results in Figs.~\ref{limitcycle}.

-We first choose $\Omega_1 = 1$ and $\Delta \Omega=\Omega_2 - \Omega_1= 10^{-5}$, for which both the magnon modes rapidly converge to a shared limit cycle in phase space (Figs.~\ref{pqa},~\ref{q1q2a}, and~\ref{p1p2a}).
-This behavior is a clear signature of classical synchronization, where the mean quadratures $\bar{q}_1$, $\bar{q}_2$ and $\bar{p}_1$, $\bar{p}_2$ become indistinguishable at long times even when $t\approx 10^5/\Omega_i \gg 1/\gamma_i$.
-Such phase-locked dynamics of the vibrational degrees of freedom of two YIG spheres has been previously explored in a cavity-magnomechanical set up \cite{PhysRevResearch.5.043197}.
-When the Rabi frequency $\Omega_2$ is increased so that $\Omega_2 -\Omega_1= 0.1$, the system still maintains the phase synchronization, however with a nonzero phase difference $\phi = 0.1320$ radian (Figs.~\ref{pqb},~\ref{q1q2b}, and~\ref{p1p2b}).
-We note that such a phase relationship between coupled magnonic oscillators can be continuously tuned by varying coupling strengths \cite{ PhysRevResearch.5.043197, PhysRevResearch.6.033207}.
+We first choose $\Delta \Omega=\Omega_2 - \Omega_1= 10^{-5}\Omega_1$, for which both the magnon modes rapidly converge to a shared limit cycle in phase space (Figs.~\ref{pqa},~\ref{q1q2a}, and~\ref{p1p2a}).
+This behavior is a clear signature of classical synchronization, where the mean quadratures $\langle{q}_1\rangle$, $\langle{q}_2\rangle$ and $\langle{p}_1\rangle$, $\langle{p}_2\rangle$ become indistinguishable at times as long as $t\approx 10^5/\Omega_i \gg 1/\gamma_i$.
+Such phase-locked dynamics of two YIG spheres have been previously explored in a cavity-magnomechanical setup, in which the phase synchronization has been achieved between the vibrational degrees of freedom, instead of magnon modes \cite{PhysRevResearch.5.043197}.
+When the Rabi frequency $\Omega_2$ is increased so that $\Delta\Omega= 0.1\Omega_1$, the system still maintains the phase synchronization, with a nonzero phase difference $\phi = 0.1320$ radian (Figs.~\ref{pqb},~\ref{q1q2b}, and~\ref{p1p2b}) between the trajectories of the two magnon modes.
+However, the quadratures still oscillate at the same frequency.
+Such a behavior refers to a classical phase synchronization.